Bartozo/Life-Progress-iOS/README.md

 - [x] ~~Write TCA store tests~~
 - [x] ~~Implement share life goal feature~~
 - [ ] Add localizations
+- [ ] Add ability to share Life Calendar as an image (Similar to Share Life Goal feature)
+- [ ] Implement different types of Life Goals (We should be able to track progress in our goals)

 ## License